wagtail/wagtail/README.md

 There is an active community of Wagtail users and developers responding to questions on [Stack Overflow](http://stackoverflow.com/questions/tagged/wagtail).
 When posting questions, please read Stack Overflow's advice on [how to ask questions](http://stackoverflow.com/help/how-to-ask) and remember to tag your question "wagtail".

-For topics and discussions that do not fit Stack Overflow's question-and-answer format, there is also a [Wagtail Support mailing list](https://groups.google.com/forum/#!forum/wagtail) and a [Slack workspace](https://github.com/wagtail/wagtail/wiki/Slack).
+For topics and discussions that do not fit Stack Overflow's question and answer format, we have a [Slack workspace](https://github.com/wagtail/wagtail/wiki/Slack) and a [Wagtail Support mailing list](https://groups.google.com/forum/#!forum/wagtail).

+### Compatibility

+Wagtail supports Django 1.11.x and 2.0 on Python 3.4, 3.5 and 3.6.
+Supported database backends are PostgreSQL, MySQL and SQLite.

+### Contributing

+If you're a Python or Django developer, fork the repo and get stuck in!
+We run a separate group for developers of Wagtail itself at https://groups.google.com/forum/#!forum/wagtail-developers (please note that this is not for support requests).

+You might like to start by reviewing the [contributing guidelines](http://docs.wagtail.io/en/latest/contributing/index.html) and checking issues with the [good first issue](https://github.com/wagtail/wagtail/labels/good%20first%20issue) label.

+We also welcome translations for Wagtail's interface.
+Translation work should be submitted through [Transifex](https://www.transifex.com/projects/p/wagtail/).

 ### Commercial Support